Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - using diuretic medicines ('water tablets')

-- how much sodium you consume (as found in table salt)
+- how much sodium you eat (as found in table salt)

-You may be at risk of developing low potassium levels if you:
+You may have a higher chance of developing low potassium levels if you:

-- take certain medicines, such as diuretics, that increase the amount of potassium you lose via your urine
+- take certain medicines, such as diuretics — these increase the amount of potassium you lose via your urine (wee)

-- have certain endocrine (hormone) or metabolic problems
+- have some endocrine (hormone) or metabolic conditions

 - have low magnesium levels

-- don't get enough potassium from your diet (though this is very rare)
+- don't get enough potassium from your diet — this is very rare

 How is potassium deficiency diagnosed?

-If you are found to have a potassium deficiency, your doctor will usually refer you for more tests to find out the cause.
+If you are found to be potassium deficient, your doctor may refer you for more tests.
+These tests may help find out the cause of your low potassium.

 How is potassium deficiency treated?

-Depending on the cause of your potassium deficiency, your doctor will also discuss with you any other treatments you need.
-They may also discuss ways to prevent the problem recurring.
+Depending on the cause of your potassium deficiency, your doctor will also talk about any other treatments you need.

-If your medicines are causing the potassium deficiency, your doctor may suggest a change, or recommend you eat more foods that are high in potassium.
+If your medicines are causing the potassium deficiency, your doctor may tell you to eat more foods that are high in potassium.
+Alternatively, they may suggest a change in your medicines.

 What are the complications of potassium deficiency?

 Severe hypokalaemia can be life-threatening.
-The most serious complication is an irregular heartbeat (arrhythmia).
+The most serious complication is an arrhythmia (irregular heartbeat), which can lead to cardiac arrest.

 Can potassium deficiency be prevented?

-Most people can prevent potassium deficiency by eating a healthy, balanced diet.
+Most people can prevent potassium deficiency by eating a healthy, balanced diet with:

-If you are at increased risk, for example if you are taking a diuretic medicine, talk to your doctor about your potassium levels.
+If you have an increased chance of hypokalaemia, talk to your doctor about your potassium levels.

 Resources and support

-- Eat for Health uses the Australian dietary guidelines to provide advice about the amount and types of food you need.
+Eat for Health has advice on the amount and types of food you need, including potassium.